csabapalfi/web-perf-like-its-2017/slides.md

 Note:

-* the browser responds to user input by adding tasks to a task queue
+* user input: adding tasks to a task queue

 * the main thread will then execute them one by one

-* your apps JS will execute on the main thread
+* your apps JS will also execute on the main thread

 * this can block the main thread like our react app booting there